State Services Commissioner – role and functions

 - all Crown entities (except tertiary education institutions)

-- a variety of organisations included in the government's annual financial statements by virtue of being listed on the Fourth Schedule to the Public Finance Act 1989
+- a variety of organisations included in the government's annual financial statements by virtue of being listed on Schedule 4 or Schedule 4A to the Public Finance Act 1989

 - the Reserve Bank of New Zealand